The Andrew Turnbull Network

 (WV State Road Commission, 1922)

 West Virginia's state highway system preceded the AASHO's U.S. highway system by four years, and the future course of US 19 was briefly, fleetingly signed in the 1920s as WV 4.
-Until the latter highway was truncated north of Wytheville, Virginia in 1974, US 19 followed a concurrency with US 21 for the vast majority of its distance in Mercer County.
+Until the latter highway was truncated north of Bluefield in 1976, US 19 followed a concurrency with US 21 for the vast majority of its distance in Mercer County.

-Given that US 19 has existed as a highway for more than 90 years and is paralleled by Interstates for much of its distance, it's almost incredible how stable its routing has been!
-From the Raleigh County line south to Princeton, its alignment has basically been unchanged (barring minor straightenings) since the day it was commissioned.
-The stretch between Princeton and Bluefield is another story, however.
-Its course has changed three times: Once in the 1930s to straighten the course of the highway and move it off of an interurban trolley right-of-way, once in 1977 when its concurrency with US 460 was expanded to a four-lane divided arrangement as Appalachian Development Corridor Q, and once more in 1997 when a notoriously treacherous curve on Corridor Q was bypassed by a rock cut.
+Given that US 19 has existed as a highway for more than 90 years and is paralleled by Interstates for much of its distance, it's almost incredible how stable its routing has been.
+The stretch between Princeton and Bluefield is an exception to the rule, however.
+Its course has changed three times: Once in 1933 to straighten the course of the highway and move it off of an interurban trolley right-of-way, once in 1977 when its concurrency with US 460 was expanded to a four-lane divided arrangement, and once more in 1997 when a notoriously treacherous curve on Corridor Q was bypassed by a rock cut.

 [US 19 map]